-For debugging and context switches, the hardware loop registers are mapped into the CSR custom read-only address space.
+For debugging, interrupts and context switches, the hardware loop registers are mapped into the CSR custom readonly address space.
 To read them csrr instructions should be used and to write them register flavour of hardware loop instructions should be used.
 Using csrw instructions to write hardware loop registers will generate an illegal instruction exception.
+The CSR HWLoop registers are described in the Control and Status Registers section.